This is the third in a seven-part blog series about selling technology and software into the financial markets sector.

 Introduction to Account-Based Marketing

 In large, complex, B2B transactions, usually there is not just one budget holder or decision maker.
 More typically, there is a multiplicity of different personas who come together to influence a decision, with a number of senior practitioners involved, often from different geographies across the global enterprise.
 So how can all of those individuals within the organisation be included in the sales and marketing strategy?
+Read on for our introduction to account based marketing.

 “You need to find out who these people are and where they operate, particularly where they might be active across social channels, where they hang out, what they talk about,” says Colin Slight, Co-Founder and Managing Director of The Realization Group, the specialist financial services and fintech marketing agency.
 “The goal is to engage them in conversation, either face-to-face or digitally, find out what they’re interested in, and what aspect of their operational responsibilities will be improved or otherwise made better by what you do.
 And frame things in their language.”